komacyus/to-do-web-app/README.md

 # to-do-web-app
-generic Todo-list application where users can manage their todo list using Python, Flask, MySQL, and Docker Compose.
+A generic Todo-list application where users can manage their todo list using Python, Flask, MySQL, and Docker Compose.

 To build the image use: docker build -t to-do-app .